opencv/opencv/modules/imgproc/doc/colors.markdown

 In 4:2:0 scheme U and V values are averaged over 2x2 squares, i.e. only 1 U and 1 V value is saved per each 4 pixels.
 U and V values are saved interleaved into a separate plane (NV12, NV21) or into two separate semi-planes (YV12, I420).

-In 4:2:2 scheme U and V values are averaged horizontally over each pair of pixels, i.e. only 1 U and 1 v value is saved per each 2 pixels.
+In 4:2:2 scheme U and V values are averaged horizontally over each pair of pixels, i.e. only 1 U and 1 V value is saved per each 2 pixels.
 U and V values are saved interleaved with Y values for both pixels according to its Fourcc code.

 Note that different conversions are perfomed with different precision for speed or compatibility purposes.
 For example,